Aifert/CITS3200-Project/API/WEB_API.md

 When first loading/reloading/opening, get a list of channels to request streaming from, and a list of channels you can get analytics from

-## HTTP from Front-end→ WebServer Streaming
+## HTTP from Front-end → WebServer Streaming

 ### GET /stream/start